telefonicaid/iot-activation/tutorials/Readme.md

 ## And in the Arduino kit?

-In your Arduino Starterkit you can find the next components:
+In your Arduino Starter-kit you can find the next components:

 - Arduino MKR NB-1500
 - Arduino Antenna GSM